unahouExosite/docs/rpc/README.md

 * `"code"` may have one of the following values:

-    `-1` means the Request Message is not a proper JSON string
+    `-1` means the request message is not a proper JSON string

-    `400` means the Request is not properly formed
+    `400` means the request is not properly formed

-    `401` means the Auth credentials are invalid
+    `401` means the credentials in `"auth"` are invalid

     `500` means an internal error occured while generating the response message.
 Individual calls may or may not have completed successfully.